sergeo92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the n times table, starting with 0.
+ function that prints the 9 times table, starting with 0.